 Place in Therapy: Rheumatoid Arthritis

-If you have RA, do you have trouble doing normal activities, like cooking, bathing or exercise, even though you've been on older medications?
+If you have rheumatoid arthritis, do you have trouble doing normal activities, like cooking, bathing or exercise, even though you've been on older medications?
 Do joint pain, stiffness, and swelling still persist?
-The use of TNF blockers like Humira, with or without methotrexate, is recommended for patients with moderate to severe rheumatoid arthritis (RA) or who fail non-biologic disease-modifying agents like methotrexate.
+Talk to your doc, because it may be time to think about other options to more fully help protect your joints.

 Studies have shown that combining methotrexate with a TNF blocker like Humira is more effective than using either agent alone and may slow disease progression and structural joint damage.

-Orencia (abatacept), Rituxan (rituximab), Kineret (anakinra), Actemra (tocilizumab) and Xeljanz (tofacitinib) are non-TNF biologics and target other immune system molecules; they may be used if a TNF blocker plus methotrexate is not adequate in rheumatoid arthritis.
+are all non-TNF biologics and target other immune system molecules; they may be used if a TNF blocker plus methotrexate is not adequate in rheumatoid arthritis.